 Cherry Pie Terpenes

 Cherry Pie’s name most likely comes from its signature sharp and sweet smell of tangy cherries, reminiscent of a homemade cherry pie cooling on the windowsill.
-Cherry Pie’s main terpenes are myrcene, caryophyllene, and pinene.
+Its main terpenes are myrcene, caryophyllene, and pinene.
 Terpenes levels are affected by cultivation and curing techniques.

 Myrcene is an herbal and earthy-smelling terpene and one of the most common terpenes found in cannabis strains.
 Caryophyllene has a spicy and peppery-scent and may have some anti-inflammatory effects.